dservgun/erp/EverythingList.md

 .
 Install OAUTH provider
 .
 Grails 2.2.4
 .
 Sublime haskell
 .
+Sublime git
+.
 Enable erp CI using travis
+.
+Enable osgi for liferay
+.
+Enable osgi in general?
+.
+Install haxe ?? or should it be spray?
+.
+Install and get familiar with xmonad -- This can be sort of tmux?
+.
+Get better at using the ghci: how to look at the type signature of methods not exposed in the module .
+As a corollary, improve the interface.
+Keep a lot of things private

 ### Dev tasks (should probably go in the readme.md)